 Format: seminar; Course will be fully remote, composed of three elements: (1) Asynchronous lectures, (2) Student discussion groups, (3) Synchronous class meetings

 Grading: no pass/fail option,

 no fifth course option

-Class participation; Two short papers; Take-home final exam
+Class participation; Two short papers; Two presentations; Take-home final essay

 Potential and actual PSCI and POEC majors